Meagan Grunwald: ‘Forbidden’ Love Between Cop Killer, Baby-Faced Utah Teen On ID

 — Ben Winslow (@BenWinslow) October 28, 2015

 According to Forbidden Dying For Love, it’s a tragic story of love and death.
 Since her lover was dead, Meagan Grunwald had to stand trial all alone.
-She cried in court, and caught the attention of Cory Wride’s widow, Nan Wride, who called Meagan Grunwald a “sweet girl,” and told her that she was forgiven, the Deseret News reported.
+She cried in court and caught the attention of Cory Wride’s widow, Nan Wride, who called Meagan Grunwald a “sweet girl” and told her that she was forgiven, the Deseret News reported.

 “I looked at her square in the eyes, and I could see it, I could see that she was truly sorry.
 I could see the weight lifted because she was wanting us to forgive her.
 I think the biggest thing is going to be her forgiving herself now.
 You are forgiven, sweet girl.
 I hope that one day you can forgive yourself.”